- Mattress Forum

 Regardless of the type ... a foam mattress generally needs a strong and evenly supportive base (suitable for the materials used in the mattress) with a strong support system that can ventilate and has enough supportive surface area to prevent the latex (or other material) from sinking through any gaps in the foundation.

 There are also many people who believe that a solid platform surface such as plywood is also suitable but this reduces the ventilation of the mattress and can increase the risk of moisture in the mattress and lead to the possibility of mold and mildew and even an increased dust mite population in the mattress.
 While the risk of this is small with latex and other "treated" materials or foams ...
 I personally prefer options that have the least risk and promote the ventilation of the mattress so I am not one of those who believes that a solid platform base is the best option.
-For those who have a solid platform foundation then a product such as the slat conversion here or a bed rug like this may be a good idea.
+For those who have a solid platform foundation then a product such as a slat conversion or a coir bed rug may be a good idea.

 Most bases or foundations also come in various height options which allow the surface of the mattress to be at a certain height.
 They can be put on a metal frame or on a platform bed or bed frame and many also have attachable legs of various heights to raise them off the floor in which case they don't need to go on anything else as long as in sizes above a twin they have good center support to the floor.
 In all cases ... the mattress needs to rest on an evenly supportive base which will not sag or weaken over time under the weight of the mattress and the people on it.